 JM: How do you feel about the ‘flip’ rhetoric that’s emerged surrounding these younger artists?

-HH: It’s part of the industry.
-The art market has always had speculators involved but in a period as buoyed as we’re seeing now, there are just more of them.
-It’s the way the market is, particularly at the younger end.
-The important thing is to be aware of what’s happening and gather as much information as you can.
-I’m not against it necessarily as it drives business.
-People need to buy and sell over short periods of times.You do have to be sensitive to the gallerists and private market programs as well.
-So it’s a balance as is the case with other any other demand-based market.
+HH: The art market has always had speculators but in a period as buoyant as we’re seeing now, there are simply more of them.
+The important thing is to be aware of what’s happening and fully informed.
+We work alongside galleries and are sensitive to their programs.
+So it’s a fine balance as is the case with other any other demand-based market.

 JM: How do you feel about Paddles ON! as an independent sale?